How to File a DBA in Oklahoma

 Request the Certificate of Fictitious Name from the County Clerk’s office in the county where the business is located.

-The fictitious name, name and address of the owner, date of filing and a signature is typically the only information requested on the form.
+The fictitious name, name, and address of the owner, date of filing, and signature are typically the only information requested on the form.

 Before submitting the form, be sure to have it notarized.
 Most County Clerk’s offices provide notary services at no cost.

 Submit the form and filing fee to the County Clerk.